 There’s more pressure to create shareable content now than ever before.
 And even if you painstakingly create something completely new for each post, there’s always a chance your audience won’t see your content due to the sheer volume of content being posted each day.

-Instead of wasting time creating something completely original each time you post, save yourself some time—reuse and repurpose your best content.
+Instead of wasting time creating something completely original each time you post, save yourself some time and try content recycling.

 How to make your content work smarter, not harder

-Let’s say you’re the CEO of a tech company and you want to grow your following as a thought leader on LinkedIn and Twitter (or maybe you’re the marketing team member behind the scenes doing the content strategy and ghostwriting on behalf of the CEO).
-In order to reach your audience, you need content (you know this) that you can deliver on a regular basis.
+Let’s say you’re the CEO of a tech company, and you want to grow your following as a thought leader on LinkedIn and Twitter (or maybe you’re the marketing team member behind the scenes doing the content strategy and ghostwriting on behalf of the CEO).
+To reach your audience, you need content (you know this) that you can deliver regularly.

 Your newest piece isn’t coming together, and the more you work on it, the more it feels like fluff.